MugoJames/The-Pizza-Parlor/README.md

 #### Created By Wilson Kinyua Muthoni on 30-07-2021
 ## Description
 Week 4 Independent Project | Pizza Palace at Moringa School Prep Module.
-A web application where your customers order different sizes of pizzas with one or more toppings.
+A web application where customers order different sizes of pizzas with one or more toppings.
 ## Setup Requirements
 * Git
 * Web-browser or your choice